 Introducing Talend Data Catalog: Creating a Single Source of Trust

-Before we jump into features, let’s look at why you need a data catalog.
-Remember the early days of the Internet?
-Suddenly, it became so easy and cheap to create content and publish it to anyone that everybody actually did it.
-Soon enough, that created a data sprawl, and the challenge was not any more to create content but to find it.
+The challenge with the web was not lack of fascinating content, but a way to find it.
 After two decades we know that winners in the web economy are those that created a single point of access to content in their category: Google, YouTube, Baidu, Amazon, Wikipedia.

 Although technology can help to fix the issue, and I’ll come back on it later in the article, among these, enterprises need to set up a discipline to organize their data at scale, and this discipline is called data governance.
 But traditional data governance must be re-invented with this data sprawl: according to Gartner, “through 2022, only 20% of organizations investing in information will succeed in scaling governance for digital business.”
 Given the sheer number of companies that are awash in data, that percentage is just too small.